TBeijen/tbnl-hugo/content/post/2024-07-10-news-tech-mh17-an-impressive-day-to-remember.md

 > 20:48 - 154 Dutch people in crashed plane in Ukraine

 The entire evening, our systems received an enormous amount of traffic.
-Systems were holding up, but throughout the stack, things were at 'orange levels' of maximum capacity.
-The twilight zone of everything working fine, but not so fine as to being able to leave systems unattended.
+Systems were holding up, but throughout the stack, things were at 'orange levels' of maximum capacity: The twilight zone of everything working fine, but not so fine as to being able to leave systems unattended.
 So we kept monitoring things, continuously discussing if we would need to take any action.

 Ultimately, I can't remember if we actually changed any of the configurations.
 We might have tuned the TTL values here and there.
 I know the option of disabling videos was discussed at some point.
 Although I'm not sure if we actually did that, it illustrates the unusual amount of traffic we were seeing that evening.